10 Essential Cyber Security Measures for Healthcare CFOs

 Multi-Factor Authentication: Enhance Security with Additional Verification

-Real-world applications of MFA have demonstrated its effectiveness in improving safety.
+Real-world applications of MFA have demonstrated its effectiveness in improving security.
 For example, medical organizations that have integrated MFA into their electronic health record (EHR) systems report a significant reduction in unauthorized access attempts.
 Additionally, the use of modern MFA tools, such as biometric authentication and push notifications, has streamlined the user experience, making it less intrusive while maintaining high security standards.

 The central node represents MFA.
 Each branch shows how MFA impacts healthcare security, including its importance, benefits, real-world success stories, related statistics, and expert recommendations.
 Follow the branches to explore each aspect.